CivicaDigital/NodeJsDojo/README.md

     console.log('Server bound');
 });
 ```
 Now when running the Node and Telnet sessions you will notice the additional logging and handling of the 'end' event when disconnecting the client socket.
-You can listen for data back from the socket by listening to the `data` event (returned as a *Buffer* object which is used for working with binary streams of data).
+You can listen for data back from the socket by listening to the `data` event.
+In Linux, you can use Netcat which will take each line

+---
+---
+---

  By tracking all connected sockets, you now have everything you need to create a basic chat server:

 ```javascript
 // server.js